 How does the Re:Match algorithm work?

-Together with our partner Pairity, we’ve developed a unique and specialized algorithm to implement this.
-Due to this algorithm the Re:Match process is able to include preference-ranking and therefore to give the protection seekers more agency in the settlement decision-making process.
+Together with our partner Pairity, city representatives and refugees, we’ve developed a unique and specialized algorithm to implement data-driven matching of refugees and cities.
+Due to this algorithm the Re:Match process is able to include preference-ranking and therefore to give refugees more agency in the settlement decision-making process.
 On the other side of the match, welcoming cities participate in this innovative approach to relocation by feeding data about their current services and capacities into the process.
 Find out more about the Re:Match algorithm on this page!

 The algorithm used by the Re:Match project optimises the collective welfare of Re:Match participants by assigning best possible matches given their attributes and preferences, and the services and capacities of participating cities.
 This procedure ensures fairness without prioritizing a certain participant’s preferences ahead of the overall group welfare, while maximizing the returns from scarce municipal resources.